 Your copy and formatting should be aligned to communicate what your company represents.
 Try and get a second set of eyes on the paper and encourage them to give you a genuine assessment, too; if they read it but don't quite understand what you're trying to convey, then it may be time to go back to the drawing board.

-Update it as Necessary
+10. Update as Necessary

 In general, your company profile should be a document that will represent your company for some time – but that doesn't mean you shouldn't keep it current.
 After all, figures change, new milestones are met, and startups shift course to find the best way forward.
 Make sure that this is reflected in your company profile.